nla/jvmctl/README.md

 # jvmctl

-`jvmctl` is a tool for deploying and managing Java applications on EL7 servers.
+`jvmctl` is a tool for deploying and managing Java applications on RHEL servers.
 It wraps systemd, git, jstack and other tools to provide a friendly command-line interface to common deployment, process management and debugging tasks.

 ## Installation

-1. Install Python 2.7 (you probably already have it)
+1. Install a version of Python 3 (you probably already have it)
 2. `cd jvmctl && python setup.py install`

 Depending on the applications you want to run you may also want to install a JDK,  version